 April 21st, 2022 / 0 Comments

 Marijuana-infused edibles have been used by patients looking to relieve a wide variety of ailments.
 They are often packed in colorful bags and containers that are very attractive to children.
 In addition, the edibles often come in the form of gummies, hard candies, brownies and even cookies – all items that kids crave from a young age.
-According to The New York Times, in 2016 there were 187 children under the age of 12 who ingested marijuana edibles.
-Since 2020, this number has dramatically increased to almost 3,100, and this number likely significantly underestimates the scope of the problem since many ingestions go unreported.
+According to the American Academy of Pediatrics, cases of edible cannabis exposure for children less than 6 years old increased from 207 in 2017 to more than 3,000 in 2021.

 Doctors have seen many of these pediatric exploratory ingestions in specific areas where states legalized recreational marijuana use.
 However, increased numbers of exposures are being reported nationwide.
 Marijuana is not harmless to children, particularly after large ingestions, and can result in hospitalization.
 If you believe your child has ingested marijuana-infused edibles, reach out to your regional poison control center right away (1-800-222-1222).
 If your child is exhibiting severe signs or symptoms, such as seizure-like activity, inability to awaken or respiratory difficulties, call 911 immediately.
 While there is a usually a delay in symptom-onset after ingestion, and signs and symptoms can be nonspecific, some edible ingestion warning signs include: